kevinding0218/InterviewDocuments/Q and A/System Design/Interview - Step by step.md

 3. Then we have a big cluster of machines, for example EC2, that retrieve messages from SQS, read a corresponding batch of events from S3 and process each event.
 4. This approach is a bit slower than stream processing, but faster than batch processing.
 Everything is a tradeoff.
 ### Summary
-1. We start with requirements clarification.
-And more specifically, we need to define APIs, what exactly our system is supposed to do.
+1. We start with **requirements clarification**.
+And more specifically, we need to **define APIs**, what exactly our system is supposed to do.
 	- To define APIs, we discuss with the interviewer what specific behaviors or functions of the system we need to design.
 	- We write down verbs characterizing these functions and start thinking about input parameters and return values.
 	- We then can make several iterations to brush up the APIs.
 	- After this step we should be clear on what the scope of the design is.
-2. We then discuss non-functional requirements with the interviewer and figure out what qualities of the system she is most interested in.
-We can now outline a high-level architecture of the system.
-Draw some key components on the whiteboard.
+2. We then discuss **non-functional requirements** with the interviewer and figure out what **qualities of the system** she is most interested in.
+We can now **outline a high-level architecture** of the system.
+Draw some **key components** on the whiteboard.
-3. At the next stage we should dive deep into several of those components.
+3. At the next stage we should **dive deep** into several of those components.
 Our interviewer will help us understand what components we should focus on.
-4. And the last important step is to discuss bottlenecks and how to deal with them.
+4. And the last important step is to **discuss bottlenecks** and how to deal with them.

 To define non-functional requirements, just